 Military uniforms and medals of our servicemen and women deserve respect and preserving them for future generations can be done with just a bit of care.
-The key to preserving fabric is to protect it from the elements especially light and moisture.
-With proper handling, the uniforms and medals should last for hundreds of years.
+The key to preserving fabric is to protect it from the elements, especially light and moisture.
+With proper handling, the uniforms and medals should last for generations.

 The first step is to be sure that the uniform and support pieces are as clean as possible.
 The uniform should be professionally dry cleaned or washed as appropriate.
 Be sure every piece is completely dry before storing.
 Moisture can cause mildew and deterioration of fabric.
 All metal and leather elements should be thoroughly cleaned and dried completely to their best state before you begin.